compgen-io/cmdline-tutorial/docs/cmd/transfer.md

 ## Command-line programs

 For the below programs, `scp` and `sftp` should be already installed.
-If you are using Windows, there are command-line versions of these programs available as well, such as those supplied with PuTTY (although, they may have slightly different names). `rsync` is also installed by default on Macs, but you may need to install it separately if you are using a Linux client.
+If you are using Windows, there are command-line versions of these programs available as well, such as those supplied with PuTTY (although, they may have slightly different names). `rsync` is also installed by default on Macs, but you may need to install it separately if you are using a Linux client. `scp`, `sftp`, and `rsync` all work over the SSH protocol, so for any server that you can connect to via SSH, you can use these programs to transfer data.

 ### scp